jvirkki/dupd/docs/performance.md

 For this reason `dupd` implements two different reading algorithms for the `scan` command.
-The SSD mode is lighter in CPU and memory usage and faster on SSD media.
+The SSD mode is lighter in CPU and memory usage and usually faster on SSD media.
 The HDD mode has more overhead and memory usage but it is faster (usually far faster) on HDDs.

-**The SSD mode is the default scan mode.**
+**The HDD mode is the default scan mode.**

-This means that when scanning files from a HDD, be sure to give the `--hdd` option to enable this mode for best performance (but, see below).
+In general, the worst-case performance of the HDD mode is better than the worst-case of the SSD mode.
+This makes the HDD mode a safer default.

+For most data sets the HDD mode performs reasonably well even on SSD media so you don't necessarily need to override the default.
+That said, if you'd like to try getting every last bit of performance in scenarios where the SSD mode can be faster, give it a try:

 ```
-% dupd scan --hdd
+% dupd scan --ssd
 ```

 ### Minimum Size